discovervlad/python_examples/jwt_test/README.md

 4. Request JWT token
    curl --cacert cert.pem -H "Content-Type: application/json" --data @login.json https://127.0.0.1:5000/login
 5. Add authorization header with bearer token to the new request and hit https://127.0.0.1:5000/protected

+Notes:
+This is a very simplistic example:
+1. Of course, normally I we would not store username+password cleartext in a json file.
+2. Normally, I would Add assymetric key pair instead of secret-key, so that JWT is encrypted with private key and decrypted with public.
+Even better, we should use KMS for key management.